saharsh1/BinaryMassFunction/README.md

 ```

 ## Sdistribution.py
-The purpose of this routine is to demonstate the distribution of the modified mass function.
+The purpose of this routine is to demonstate the distribution of the modified mass function, fS.
 Detailed calculation may require some modification to the integration tolerance and grid density.
+In order for the fS distribution to be normalized so must be the input mass-ratio distribution.

 * Example: Plot the modified mass function distribution of a linearly increasing (not normalized) mass-ratio distribution.
 ```python